raytighe/new_coin_listings/README.md

 Cryptocurrencies, like stocks, are nearly impossible to consistently trade successfully without a disciplined strategy.
 This project is a fully automated cryptocurrency trading bot based on a simple hypothesis that,

->When major cryptocurrency exchanges such as Binance and Coinbase announce they are going to list a new cryptocurrency coin or token on their platform, the price of that coin or token will likely increase significantly in few minutes.
+>when major cryptocurrency exchanges such as Binance and Coinbase announce they are going to list a new cryptocurrency coin or token on their platform, the price of that coin or token will likely increase significantly in few minutes.

 ## An Example
 An example of this event occurred on December 27th, 2021 around midnight.
 In the evening, [$JOE](https://coinmarketcap.com/currencies/joe/) was trading around $2.20.
 At 11:58pm, [Binance tweeted](https://twitter.com/binance/status/1475692661822705666) that they would list $JOE and within 10 minutes,